“Leigh Melrose, the emergent specialist of 20th-century opera, is a chillingly barbarous Ruprecht crushed by unfulfilled lust.”

 “Leigh Melrose’s imposing Polixenes... it’s the show’s most electrifying moment.”

 “Musically, it's astonishing.
 Melrose, giving the performance of a lifetime”

 Wozzeck, The Guardian, October 2015

 News & Future Projects

-There is also a return to Teatro Real for their new productions of Britten Gloriana, directed by Sir David McVicar, and Zimmermann’s Die Soldaten directed by Calixto Bieito.
+Three months at Madrid's Teatro Real are coming to a close in new productions of Britten Gloriana, directed by Sir David McVicar, and Zimmermann’s Die Soldaten directed by Calixto Bieito.
 Information on these shows can be found here and here.

 Theatre of the World:

-Andriessen's Theatre of the World was recorded during the two performances with the LA Philharmonic and it has now been released on CD and Spotify.
+Andriessen's Theatre of the World was recorded during the two performances with the LA Philharmonic and it has now been released on CD and online.

 "top marks to a cast led by the superbly characterful British baritone Leigh Melrose as Kircher... this brilliant recording, with the Los Angeles Philharmonic in razor-sharp form, with dazzling fluidity... alludes to everything from medieval organum and baroque sacred music to big-band jazz, children’s songs and political anthems."